xpack/web-jekyll/pages/dev-tools/qemu-arm/support.md

 ## Check the documentation

-The xPack QEMU provides the original documentation in the installed folders:
+The xPack QEMU ARM provides the original documentation in the installed folders:

 - `share/doc/pdf/qemu.pdf`